China's average housing prices rose 14.4 percent last year, despite the government taking a series of macro-control measures to try to cool them down.

-Figures from the National Bureau of Statistics indicate that last year there were only 223 million square meters of land used by real estate companies to develop housing, a drop of 11.4 percent from 2003.
+Figures from the NBS indicate that last year there were only 223 million square meters of land used by real estate companies to develop housing, a drop of 11.4 percent from 2003.

-Niu said the macro-control measures, which aim to curb the price rise, in fact fuel the price rise.
+Niu said the macro-control measures, which aimed to curb the price rise, have in fact fueled it.

-Liao Yingmin, a researcher with the State Council Development Research Center, said China's housing price rise would become stable this year, due to the improved supply situation.
+Liao Yingmin, a researcher with the State Council's Development Research Center, said China's housing price rise would become stable this year, due to the improved supply situation.

 The government has already decided to curb irrational demand, but increase supply of medium and low-priced housing.